SkipperEl/fancycars/README.md

 # Q2 re-architecture diagram

+The diagram can be found in the root directory of this repository as 'webapp diagram.png'.

 I was not entirely clear on the scope of this question.
 Since this work (and my experience) is focused on React and the frontend, I chose to describe the structure of a modern react app.
 The backend is represented along the top as the surface layer components that a web app would interact with, while the main section below describes the